Students will gain knowledge about how to analyse contested landscapes.

 Students will be able to critically analyse different sources of information including fieldwork material and to apply a design thinking approach.

 The course will prepare students to communicate their ideas and outcomes in oral, graphical, and written form (presentations, exhibitions, booklets).

-The course is open for advanced students (i.e. master students and advanced bachelor students) from Landscape Architecture, BYREG and NORAGRIC.
+The course is open for advanced students (i.e. master students and advanced bachelor students) from the departments of landscape architecture (ILA), urban and regional planning (BYREG) and international environmental and development studies (Noragric).
 Participation of students from other departments will be considered on application.
 Questions about course admission can be send to firstname.lastname@example.org

 The course focuses on a contested landscape in Greece and examines how design thinking can contribute to a creative approach to spatial challenges (particularly related to migration and transnational flows of refugees).